burke-software/django-report-builder/docs/howto.md

+**Important** this page is REALLY old and no longer represents the current version of django report builder.
+I'll leave it here until it can be replaced.
+Your contributions are very welcome.

 #How To Use Django-Report-Builder

 Django-SIS is a good example integration of report_builder.
 Note we've given report_builder a grappelli theme by modifying